 Please join us for the tenth webinar in our Composting and Compost Use series.
 In this webinar, the presenter will describe biological, chemical and physical attributes that can be used to categorize the quality of compost.
 Test methods for evaluating compost quality and standards for high quality compost will be discussed.
-There is no charge for this webinar, but registration is required.

 Greg Evanylo, Professor & Extension Specialist, Department of Crop & Soil Environmental Sciences, Virginia Tech, specializes in the use of residual byproducts from agricultural, industrial, and municipal activities.
 His work clarifies the availability, transport, and effects of nutrients, trace elements, and organic matter in residuals on plant health, soil properties, and water quality.
 Greg is a member of the U.S. Composting Council, the Water Environment Federation, the Soil Science Society of America, and the American Society of Agronomy.

 Mid-Atlantic Composting and Compost Use Webinar Series

 You are invited to join our esteemed group of presenters on the third Friday of each month beginning at 2PM Eastern Time for an online version of the Mid-Atlantic Better Composting School, without the hands-on training portion.
 Individual webinars will be 60-75 minutes.
 This free-of-charge webinar series will begin in June 2017 and end in May 2018.
 Registration will be required in order to log-on.